A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 trying not to think of the grief of her

-brother just 27 when he fell to his death her sisters
+Brother was just 27 when he fell to his death, her sisters

 and her widowed mother.

-She would leave them all behind my children are the ones that matter now, John is right, we cant rare them in this country, at least in Ireland they will keep their innocence a little longer.
+She would leave them all behind.
+My children are the ones that matter, no, John is right, we can't raise them in this country, at least in Ireland, they will keep their innocence a little longer.

-They rested on one of the benches just feet from the rivers edge, a wild majestic white swan went by and wild little Jimmy jumped in and grabbed it by its feet he was so quick both her and the great bird were startled.
+They rested on one of the benches just feet from the river's edge.
+A wild, majestic white swan went by, and wild little Jimmy jumped in and grabbed it by its feet.
+He was so quick that both she and the great bird were startled.

 His voice echoed through her mind as he fell through